Patrick (2019 film)

 Patrick (De Patrick) is a 2019 Belgian comedy-drama film directed by Tim Mielants and starring Kevin Janssens, Jemaine Clement, Hannah Hoekstra, and Bouli Lanners.
 It had its world premiere at the 54th Karlovy Vary International Film Festival, where it competed for the Crystal Globe, winning the Best Director Award for Mielants.
 It received five nominations at the 10th Magritte Awards, winning Best Flemish Film.

+Plot

+On the death of his father, Patrick is left in charge of his parent’s remote naturist camp in the Belgian Ardennes.
+Patrick, socially awkward and withdrawn, has a neat and orderly workshop where he likes to make wooden furniture.
+After his hammer goes missing, his obsessive and methodical search of the campsite leads to a variety of encounters with the camp’s residents.